Whiteflies

 Cultural control

-Prevention is the best management.
+Sufficiently watering plants can reduce the hot, dry, dusty conditions conducive to outbreaks.
 Infestations in the field and greenhouse frequently originate from infested plant materials.
-Carefully check all plants and quarantine them before moving them into a greenhouse with susceptible plants or planting in the field.
-Once whiteflies are established in a greenhouse, a host-free period can be an effective management strategy.
+Removing leaves or entire plants that are heavily infested with whiteflies is recommended.
+All plants should be carefully inspected and, if necessary, quarantined before moving them into a greenhouse with susceptible plants or before planting in the field.
+Once whiteflies are established in a greenhouse, establishing a host-free period can be an effective management strategy.
 This may mean removing susceptible plants for at least two weeks.
 Weed control in the greenhouses is an effective preventative tactic as well.
-Whiteflies are also attracted to yellow sticky traps, which can be used to monitor presence of the pest and are useful in early detection of whiteflies.
+In addition, using a syringe to spray water can dislodge adults.

 Biological control